-The veteran company has several drives in the market SSD With built-in RGB illumination that appeals to the gaming and gaming enthusiasts who want a bright and shining system perfectly - and now it increases supply and color with the T-Force Delta Max, which looks more like a small TV screen inside the system than a drive storage traditional.
+The veteran company has several drives in the market SSD With a built-in RGB illumination that appeals to the gaming and gaming enthusiasts who want a bright and shining system perfectly - and now it increases supply and color with the T-Force Delta Max, which looks more like a small TV screen inside the system than a drive storage traditional.

-The top of the Delta Max consists of a relatively thin black frame and a semi-transparent center section with a large number of programmable LED bulbs below it - and all that remains for consumers is to connect the product to the motherboard and start raving about the countless lighting options available in such a product.
-Beneath the surface is also a legitimate modern storage drive, with Silicon Motion SM2258 controller, chips NAND 3D in TLC configuration, continuous transfer speeds of up to 560 megabytes in read and up to 510 megabytes in writing, Performence Random up to 90,000IOPS and volumes between 250GB and 2 terabytes.
+The top of the Delta Max consists of a relatively thin black frame and a semi-transparent center section with a large number of programmable LED bulbs beneath it - and all that remains for consumers is to connect the product to the motherboard and start raving with the countless lighting options available in such a product.
+Beneath the surface is also a legitimate modern storage drive, with Silicon Motion's SM2258 controller, chips NAND 3D in TLC configuration, continuous transfer speeds of up to 560 megabytes in read and up to 510 megabytes in writing, Performence Random up to 90,000IOPS and volumes between 250GB and 2 terabytes.

-The official prices are not very low, and are based on 60 dollars as a basis for 250GB and 90 dollars and 150 dollars for 500GB and Terabyte volumes respectively - but our experience with other models from the company suggests that there is some hope that the actual prices will be significantly different and lower .
+The official prices are not very low, and are based on 60 dollars as a basis for 250GB and 90 dollars and 150 dollars for 500GB and Terabyte volumes respectively - but our experience with other models from the company suggests that there is some hope that actual prices will be significantly different and lower .

 The color model joins the cool Cardea Liquid model - the driveSSD The first home with CCTV to lower operating temperature up to 10 degrees Celsius compared to drives SSD Others who come without means Cooling Rule, and acceptance Performence Optimal and stable over time.